 To learn more about each stand, please click on the below boxes.

-As of September 2022, there will be curricular wellbeing classes for First to Fifth Years at King Edwards.
+As of September 2022, there will be curricular wellbeing classes for Year 7 to Year 11 at King Edwards.
 For full information on the topics taught, and when, please visit Wellbeing under curriculum.

 In order for all students to flourish academically, the School encourages the adoption of the Growth Mindset, as pioneered by Carol Dweck.
 A Growth Mindset is seen in an individual who seeks new challenges, accepts feedback and responds constructively.
 By contrast a closed mindset can be observed in one who is afraid of new things and responds negatively to feedback.